 Nadia Lockyer didn’t respond to an e-mailed request for comment.
 Her criminal defense lawyer, Allan Stokke, didn’t respond to a telephone call and e-mail message seeking comment.

-Nine days after the e-mail, Nadia Lockyer resigned from her supervisor position, “in order that I may focus on the well- being of my child, recovery from chemical dependency and interpersonal violence, and transitioning to work in the private sector,” she said in a statement published by AOL Inc. (AOL)’s Livermore Patch, an online news site.
+Nine days after the e-mail, Nadia Lockyer resigned from her supervisor position, “in order that I may focus on the well- being of my child, recovery from chemical dependency and interpersonal violence, and transitioning to work in the private sector,” she said in a statement published by AOL Inc. (AOL:US)’s Livermore Patch, an online news site.

 On July 13, Bill Lockyer filed for divorce in Alameda County Superior Court, according to court records.